Jellehegeraat/WinampRadio/README.md

 * Here u can change the Volume, Next random or choose the radio u want to lissen to.

-* there is also an Settings button where u can change the Winamp location on ur pc or u can change the refresh time between radio stations.
+* There is also an Settings button where u can change the Winamp location on ur pc or u can change the refresh time between radio stations.